|

 I started drawing as soon as I could hold a crayon.
 I learned to read quickly and started writing very young.
 I had finished my first self-illustrated story by age eight.
 Of course, it wasn’t very good, but it was a dozen or so pages long, and had a beginning middle and end, and illustrations on every page.
 No, it will not ever be published.

 I’ve been writing stories all my life, but very rarely actually finished any.
 I did complete a trilogy of books before my Dragonic Voyages series, and a couple other complete novels.
 However, I lost them all (along with a bunch of semi-finished stuff) when my hard-drive crashed.
 Since then, I always keep more than one copy of my stories in more than one place.
 The stuff I’d been working on, looking back now, I realize was not good enough to publish anyway, so actually, it was good that the crash forced me to move on and write new stuff, even though it was highly traumatic at the time.
 So the crash may have been a blessing in disguise.
 If it hadn’t happened, I might never have started writing my Dragonic Voyages series.
-Despite that, I will give out this piece of advice: backup your work, and regularly defrag your drives (if you use a PC; Macs don't need defragging).
+Despite that, I will give out this piece of advice: backup your work.

 Did you go to school for art or writing?